jglennc/glenn-s-portfolio/README.md

 In this project, I am working with customer data to perform market segmentation—crucial for businesses to understand customer behavior and improve marketing efficiency.
 The project will involve **data preprocessing, exploratory data analysis (EDA), feature engineering, implementation of clustering algorithms, and interpretation of results**.
 Two popular clustering techniques are used: **k-means and hierarchical clustering**.

-In this project, I delved into the diversity of customer behavior and identify distinct segments that could be targeted with **personalized marketing strategies**.
+In this project, I explored the diversity of customer's behavior and identify distinct segments that could be targeted with **personalized marketing strategies**.

 ## Project requirements
 * Python version: Python v.3